Justin-Sniesak/AWS-HybridCloud-Prometheus-DataDog-Migration/Docs/OPERATIONS_LOG.md

 - 2025-10-19 Bring up Wireguard on on-prem guest, validate can ping peer in AWS account, and handshake completed succesfully
   ![vpn1-1](../VPN/vpn1-1.jpg)
-- 2025-10-19 Bring up Wireguard on EC2 instance, validate can ping peer hosted on on-prem hypervisor, and handshake completed succesfully
+- **2025-10-19** — Bring up WireGuard on EC2 instance, validate that it can ping the peer hosted on the on-prem hypervisor, and confirm that the handshake completed successfully.
   ![vpn1-2](../VPN/vpn1-2.jpg)